 Sell my Ford Fiesta: 6 things you need to know to get the best price

-Want to sell your car?
-Here’s our guide to how you can get the best price when selling your Ford Fiesta.
+Looking to sell your Ford Fiesta?
+Here’s our guide to getting the best price when selling online.

-If it’s time to sell your old motor you’re no doubt wondering: ‘how do I get the best possible price when I sell my Ford Fiesta?’
+If it’s time to sell your old car you’re no doubt wondering: ‘how do I get the best price when I sell my Ford Fiesta?’

-The short answer is that you’ll need to cut out the middleman and sell your car yourself.
+The short answer is that you’ll need to cut out the middleman and sell it yourself.

-If you’re buying another car, you could part exchange your Fiesta, however, this may come with the lowest price tag.
+If you’re buying another car, you could simply part exchange your Ford, however, this may come with the lowest price tag.

-But how much can you get when selling online?
-And how can you get the best possible price for your Ford Fiesta when selling to the likes of Cazoo, Webuyanycar and Motorway?
+But how much money can you expect to receive?
+And what steps can you take to get the best possible price for your Ford Fiesta from the likes of Webuyanycar and Motorway?

 Sell My Car Guide has all the answers you need.